nref/blog/content/A Design is a Mold for Code.md

     assert(isomorphic(code1, code2)) // Fails
 ```

-Above: The roundtrip from a design to code back to code is lossy.
+Above: The roundtrip from a design to code back to design is lossy.

 There are a few reasons for this: